BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 ##### Maintenance

-While scaling up is a major advnatage of using cloud infrastructure, it is also a source of extra costs. every time a resource is provisoned, it might provision additional resources with it (VM requires networking and storage).
+While scaling up is a major advantage of using cloud infrastructure, it is also a source of extra costs. every time a resource is provisioned, it might provision additional resources with it (VM requires networking and storage).
 It is up to the user to periodically review the resources and make sure they are deprovisioned when no longer needed.

 ##### Geography